Beam model of Doppler backscattering: Backscattered electric field and power: large mismatch angle ordering

-At the end of Section \ref{section_backscattered_E}, we introduced the \emph{conventional tokamak} and \emph{spherical tokamak} orderings.
+At the end of Section \ref{section_backscattered_E}, we introduced the \emph{small mismatch angle} and \emph{large mismatch angle} orderings.
 Thus far, we have focused on the former.
 That is, we have taken $\theta_{m} \sim \lambda / W \ll 1$ along the beam.
-When the mismatch angle is not small at every point along the beam (\emph{spherical tokamak} ordering), we consider only the simplified case in which one point along the path has no mismatch, $\tau = \tau_0$, and that the mismatch angle is large elsewhere.
+When the mismatch angle is not small at every point along the beam (\emph{large mismatch angle} ordering), we consider only the simplified case in which one point along the path has no mismatch, $\tau = \tau_0$, and that the mismatch angle is large elsewhere.

 To begin, we remind readers of the exponentially decaying piece in equation (\ref{eq:A_r_after_wx_wy_integration})